 I know, I can hear you saying, “that’s the craziest thing I’ve heard!” but bear with me here for just a moment longer…

-How can we possibly intervene and explain this to an anonymous web surfer, or someone just sitting at home reading a photographer’s price list that they picked up from somewhere?
+It’s impossible to intervene and explain this to an anonymous web surfer, or someone just sitting at home reading a photographer’s price list that they picked up from somewhere.

 Wedding collections are an even more extreme example.
 Displaying the price for a package on a website or in a brochure they can take away is only going to make the prospect think, “well, I get such and such for this price, but that other photographer over there will give me x and y for less….”
 We both know that the “other” photographer isn’t going to put as much effort into their wedding day as we are, doesn’t have the same experience, won’t deliver as quickly, or simply isn’t artistic.

 But the potential client isn’t thinking like that anymore.
 They’re only comparing one photographer’s price list with another and trying to make a decision based only on the numbers.